Kethen/lg4ff_userspace/README.md

     [-d <damper level, 0-100>]
   friction effect level, defaults to 30:
     [-f <friction level, 0-100>]
-  hide all effects except for constant force from application
+  hide all effects except for constant force from application:
     [-H]
+  combine pedals, 0 for not combining any, 1 for combining gas and brake, 2 for combining gas and clutch, defaults to 0:
+    [-c <0/1/2>]
 ```

 ### Usage Examples